quicwg/multipath/draft-ietf-quic-multipath.md

 --- back

-# Sending packet on multiple paths with zero length connection ID
+# Sending packets on multiple paths with zero length connection ID {#using-zero-length}

 This section describes, if carefully considered, how packets can be send on multiple paths even if a zero-length connection ID is used on all paths.